National Emergency Medal: Recipients

-As of May 2014 the number of recipients listed in the Australian Honours database has increased.
-It is well known that this medal has been awarded in far greater numbers than this, however the roll has not been updated for reasons unknown.
-Some recipients do choose, for privacy reasons, not to have their details added to the roll.

-As of June 30, 2013, 6,186 National Emergency Medals have been awarded, including 84 for Significant Service.
-Five people have been recognised for service in both the Queensland and Victorian emergencies.
+The year is listed as such in the table due to the award numbers being made public based on the financial year in the Governor-General's Annual Report.

 Criticism

 The criteria for award of the National Emergency Medal has been criticised as not honouring the efforts of many volunteers.
 Due to safety issues many volunteers were rotated out of disaster areas after a few days and unable to spend the required amount of time on the ground in the disaster area to qualify for the medal.

 Lucy Kippist, writer at The Punch stated the Prime Minister after announcing the creation of the new medal "neglected to mention that most of the volunteers who served in those regions were completely ineligible for the award", with one reader described the award as "confusing, disorganised and grossly unfair way the National Emergency Medal was put together in the first place.
 Thousands of volunteers across the country also expected to be on that list".

+Despite being a global pandemic and declared a human biosecurity emergency in Australia, the 2020–2022 COVID-19 event was not a declared nationally significant emergency.
+As a result, some agencies have produced a state honour such as the South Australia Police 'SAPOL Emergency Response Active Service Medal (COVID-19 Major Emergency Declaration)' and the Queensland Police inaugural 'Emergency Response Medal (COVID-19 clasp).